SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Group/AddChildMethod/README.md

 #AddChild Method Sample

-This sample demonstrate how to add child to the existing node group through AddChild method.
-You can add nodes into group using 'AddChild' Method.
+This sample demonstrates how to add a child to the existing node group through the AddChild method.
+Add nodes to group using the 'AddChild' Method.

 ## Prerequisites